arrow-kt/arrow/kategory-docs/docs/docs/effects/async/README.md

 #### binding#bindAsync

-While in a binding block of a Monadic Comprehension, bindAsync runs a function parameter in the AsyncContext passed as a parameter, and then awaits for the result before continuing the execution.
+Runs a function parameter in the AsyncContext passed as a parameter, and then awaits for the result before continuing the execution.

 Note that there is no automatic error handling or wrapping of exceptions.